Organized-AI/starter-stacks/CLOUDFLARE_DEPLOYMENT_PLAN.md

 ### Success Validation
 Phase 5 is complete when:
 - All Cloudflare configuration checklist items are verified
-- stack.organized-ai.com loads the functional application
+- stack.organizedai.vip loads the functional application
 - Performance metrics meet or exceed targets
 - Security headers and SSL configuration are optimal

 ---

-**🎯 OUTCOME**: stack.organized-ai.com will serve as the production deployment of the AI Tool Stack Evaluator with optimal security, performance, and reliability through Cloudflare's global network.
+**🎯 OUTCOME**: stack.organizedai.vip will serve as the production deployment of the AI Tool Stack Evaluator with optimal security, performance, and reliability through Cloudflare's global network.